foliojs/pdfkit/docs/annotations.md

 That's all there is to creating PDF documents in PDFKit.
 It's really quite simple to create beautiful multi-page printable documents using Node.js!

-This guide was generated from Markdown/Literate CoffeeScript files using a PDFKit generation script.
+This guide was generated from Markdown files using a PDFKit generation script.
 The examples are actually run to generate the output shown inline.
 The script generates both the website and the PDF guide, and can be found [on Github](http://github.com/devongovett/pdfkit/tree/master/docs/generate.coffee).